-A collection of passages from books.
+A collection of passages from books I have enjoyed reading.

 Every now and then as I walked along I would stop and turn and heave a sigh for no particular reason.
 I felt almost as if I had come to a planet where the gravity was a little different.
 Yes, of course, I told myself, feeling sad: I was in the outside world now.